garrandall/popular-music-data/tracks/where-are-you-now--jimmy-harnen-with-synch.md

 Somewhere deep inside this part of you remains
 Images of love and where are you now
 Is someone there tonight holding what was mine
-You wonder where i am, i need you here tonight.
+You wonder where I am, I need you here tonight.